Yehoshua Rokeach

-Rabbi Yehoshua Rokeach (1825 - February 3, 1894), known as the Mitteler Ruv, was the second Rebbe of the Belz Hasidic dynasty.
-He combined Torah scholarship with practical common sense to guide thousands of Hasidim and to fight the Haskalah ("Enlightenment") movement that was making inroads in Jewish communities in Poland during the nineteenth century.
-His pioneering activities included founding the Machzikei Hadas organization.
+Rabbi Yehoshua Rokeach (1825 - February 3, 1894), known as the Mitteler Ruv, was the second rebbe of the Hasidic dynasty of Belz.
+He opposed the Haskalah ("Enlightenment") movement that was making inroads in Jewish communities in Poland during the nineteenth century, and founded the Machzikei Hadas organization.

 Family

 Rabbi Yehoshua Rokeach was the youngest of five sons of Rabbi Sholom Rokeach (the Sar Shalom), founder of the Belz dynasty.
 His eldest brother was named Elazar.
 His father was his primary teacher.

 Yehoshua married a granddaughter of the Apter Rov and had five sons and four daughters.